huzaifa678/Online-Banking-System/README.md

 - **Frontend**: Next.js
 - **Databases**: PostgreSQL, MySQL, and MongoDB
 - **Containerization**: Docker
-- **Orchestration**: Kubernetes (k8s)
+- **Orchestration**: Kubernetes (k8s), Helm
 - **Monitoring & Metrics**: Grafana stack for monitoring, metrics, and distributed tracing

 ## Features

 - **Microservices Architecture**: Each service is independently deployable and scalable.
 - **Containerization**: Docker is used to create container images and manage their lifecycle.
-- **Orchestration**: Kubernetes is utilized for deploying and orchestrating the containers, ensuring high availability and scalability.
+- **Orchestration**: Kubernetes is utilized for deploying and orchestrating the containers, ensuring high availability and scalability with the manifest files packaged inside the helm chart.
 - **Monitoring and Tracing**: The Grafana stack is integrated for real-time monitoring, metrics, and distributed tracing to ensure system health and performance.

 ## Getting Started